Ratings & Rankings

 - Sierra Club's "Cool Schools" Rankings:

-- UofL is the only Kentucky school included in the 2012 Sierra Club Cool Schools Rankings, and
+2012: UofL was the only Kentucky school included in the 2012 Sierra Club Cool Schools Rankings, and

 U of L was named among 50 greenest U.S. schools, ranking 48th out of 96.
 SeeUofL's 2012 Survey Response.
 Read more.

-- The Sustainable Endowment Institute's College Sustainability Report Card. (now suspended)
+- The Sustainable Endowment Institute's College Sustainability Report Card. (suspended since 2011)

-- UofL was featured in the April 2012 edition of Princeton Review's Guide to 322 Green Colleges:
+- Having first appeared in the 2012 and 2014 editions, UofL is featured in the 2015 edition of The Princeton Review Guide to 353 Green Colleges: